braitsch/ofxDatGui/readme.md

 	ofxDatGuiDropdownEvent e
 	int e.child // the index of the selected option (zero based)

+**ofxDatGuiMatrixEvent**

+	ofxDatGuiMatrixEvent e
+	int e.child // the index of the selected button (zero based) bool e.enabled // enabled state of the selected button

 **Note:** You can always retrieve these properties directly from the event target itself.